Japan's Toshiba set to end 74-year stock market history

 - Published

-Toshiba, one of Japan's biggest and oldest firms, is set to end its 74-year stock market history as a group of investors have bought a majority stake.
+Toshiba, one of Japan's oldest and biggest firms, is set to end its 74-year stock market history as a group of investors have bought a majority stake.

 The company has announced that a consortium led by private equity firm Japan Industrial Partners (JIP) has purchased 78.65% of its shares.

-Owning a stake of more than two-thirds allows the group to complete a $14bn deal to take the company private.
+Owning more than two-thirds of the firm allows the group to complete a $14bn (£11.4bn) deal to take it private.

 The firm's roots date back to 1875, as a maker of clocks and mechanical dolls.